Enquil/rtr_v5/README.md

 ## Known Issues

+### W3C test for profiles

+It just responded with error messages all the time, think this is because you dont actually use a id or smth in the url, so it doesent really know what to do with that.
+Other views requiring login worked just fine so i will investigate.

 ### profile.views.py missing testfile

 There is a missing testfile for profile views, i thought it was there since both django nose and coverage considers profiles.views tested.
 I also havent omitted any testing manually so im not sure what causes this.
 Suggested course of action:

 * Find out why this is, it's weird that both testing libraries considers this tested
-* Add a testfile for profiles
+* Add a testfile for profiles views

 ### right side margin @ edit_post template